leilamalihi/leilamalihi.github.io/_teaching/2012-spring-teaching-2.md

 - Frequency Measurement: This topic explores techniques for measuring the frequency of signals, such as using frequency counters, oscilloscopes, or digital multimeters.
 It covers the principles of frequency measurement, different measurement methods, and considerations for accurate frequency measurements.

--Power Measurement: This topic covers methods for measuring electrical power, including measurements of active power (Watts), reactive power (VARs), and apparent power (VA).
+- Power Measurement: This topic covers methods for measuring electrical power, including measurements of active power (Watts), reactive power (VARs), and apparent power (VA).
 It may include discussions on power meters, power factor measurement, and power measurement in AC circuits.

 - Temperature Measurement: This topic discusses techniques for measuring temperature using various sensors, such as thermocouples, resistance temperature detectors (RTDs), and thermistors.
 It covers the principles of temperature measurement, calibration methods, and considerations for accurate temperature measurements.